Gatling Executor

 Configuration Options

-Similar to other modules there is possibility of global configuration Gatling Executor by write some lines in gatling section of modules setting.
-Next options can be set:
+Similar to other modules, you can define a global configuration for the Gatling Executor by writing certain lines in the gatling section of the modules setting.

-• path: Path to Gatling executable.
-In case no Gatling executable found, it will be automatically downloaded and installed into path location.
-By default ~/.bzt/gatling-taurus/{version}/bin/gatling.sh.
+• path: Path to the Gatling executable.
+In case no Gatling executable is found, it will be automatically downloaded and installed into the path location.
+By default, ~/.bzt/gatling-taurus/{version}/bin/gatling.sh.

-• java-opts: string with some java options for Gatling
+• java-opts: A string with some Java options for Gatling

-• dir-prefix: Gatling report prefix, gatling-%s by default.
+• dir-prefix: The Gatling report prefix, gatling-%s by default.
 Used by taurus to find gatling reports.
-If you use Gatling property gatling.core.outputDirectoryBaseName, you may use also this setting.
+If you use the Gatling property gatling.core.outputDirectoryBaseName, you can also use this setting.

 modules: